Bonelab/bonelab-website/README.md

 your updates to GitHub to update the site online.

 ## Common Updates
-Some tips for simple updates.
+Here are some tips for simple updates.

 ### Post a new idea for a project
 A new [idea]("ideas") can be added by simply creating a new file in `_posts/` such as `2024-08-19-vertebral-fractures.md`.